phpmyadmin/phpmyadmin/doc/config.rst

     Whether to open the linked page in the main window (``main``) or in a new one (``new``).
 Note: use ``new`` if you are linking to ``phpmyadmin.net``.

+    To open the link in the main window you will need to add the value of :config:option:`$cfg['NavigationLogoLink']` to :config:option:`$cfg['CSPAllow']` because of the Content Security Policy header.

 .. config:option:: $cfg['NavigationTreeDisplayItemFilterMinimum']